 💡 Inspiration

-I am incredibly proud that my first-ever AI-powered project evolved from a conceptual idea into a fully functional, life-saving prototype.
+I am incredibly proud that my first-ever AI-powered project evolved from a conceptual idea into a fully functional, life-enhancing prototype.
 Bridging the gap between a local edge model (TFLite) and a state-of-the-art LLM (Gemini) independently—and wrapping it in a premium user interface—was a massive personal and technical milestone.
+Creating a scalable solution that directly addresses a real-world business gap while promoting inclusivity is my biggest win.

-I gained profound insights into the AI integration pipeline.
-I learned how to optimize Flutter apps for real-time computer vision, master prompt engineering to control GenAI outputs, and the absolute necessity of perseverance when facing complex environment errors.
+I gained profound insights into the entire AI integration pipeline.
+I learned how to optimize Flutter apps for real-time computer vision, master prompt engineering to control GenAI outputs, and the absolute necessity of perseverance when independently debugging complex environment errors.

 Continuous Sign Recognition: Upgrading from static letters to dynamic, continuous sign language models.